-When Zora is 4 years old, her parents split up, with 12 she does not live in a flat-share anymore, but for the first time in her life in an apartment only with her mother and her mother’s boyfriend in Munich.
+When Zora was 4 years old, her parents split up.
+At the age of 12 she does moved from a flat-share sitaution to, for the first time, an apartment with just her mother and her boyfriend in Munich.
 Zora has only one or two very close friends, that’s it.
-Everything appears to be normal but her school mates bully her for the modeling jobs.
-20 children surrounded her with the magazine in their hands, whose cover she was on.
-They shouted, ‘Here, sign this up as you’re famous now!’
-Teachers then intervened: “I only wanted to get out of this narrowness and be somewhere, where no one knew what I was doing neither who I was,” Zora comments on that scene of her childhood.
+She was bullied by school mates for her modeling work.
+She remembers 20 children at school surrounding her with a magazine in their hands featuring her on the cover.
+They shouted, ‘Here, sign this as you’re famous now!’ after teachers intervened.
+Recounting this story remarks, “I only wanted to get out of this narrowness and be somewhere, where no one knew what I was doing or who I was.”

 Thank you Zora for your time!
 To look up more info about Zora, visit here site.